Table of Contents

 What Is Property Flipping?

-Property flipping is where an investor acquires a property with the intent of quickly selling it for a profit.
+Property flipping is when an investor acquires a property with the intent of quickly selling it for a profit.
 The investor can renovate, landscape, develop raw land, or complete other projects to improve the property and then put it right back onto the market.
 It’s also common to generate profit through rapid property appreciation in hot real estate markets.

 Reasons for FHA Flipping Rules